baumartig/baumartig.github.io/projects/vpn_switcher.markdown

     down /etc/openvpn/update-resolv-conf
     redirect-gateway

-For the authentication i use the
+For the authentication I use the a central file which you can specify with this line:

+    auth-user-pass /etc/openvpn/user.txt

+This file contains the user name in the first line and the password in the second line.

 ## Bind9